 If you are going to Italy check out my other Italy posts.
 Also, I highly recommend an Italy Travel Guidebook before you plan your trip.

 If you have one week in Italy it is possible to visit lots of cities.
-We started in Venice with a Romantic Venice getaway.
+We started with one of the most romantic cities in Italy….
+Venice with a Romantic Venice getaway, it was perfect.
 Then headed to Florence, Pisa and Lucca, and Siena.
 After visiting Tuscany we headed to Gaeta, Naples, Capri, the Amalfi Coast, and Pompeii.

 If you need advice about your upcoming trip, join our travel community on Facebook.
 This group is full of amazing people that will answer any questions you might have.
 Join us and we can help!
 Also, I try to post special deals that companies send me.